-Use your measurements of $\beta 1$, $\beta 2$ and b - along with Equation (1a) and (1b) - to determine the distance to your chosen object.
-If you are using Excel for your calculations, remember that it requires angles to be expressed in radians to compute trig functions.
+Use your measurements of β_1 , β_2 and b - along with Equations 1a and 1b - to determine the distances to your chosen object.
+If you are using Excel for your calculations, remember that it requires angles to be expressed in radians to compute trigonometric functions.
+When you convert your angles to decimal degrees, you should keep 4 decimal places.
 Enter your distance result (in feet) in Table 1.

 Question 6: How well did you do?
-You instructor will provide you with the known distance to the object you've observed.
+Your instructor will provide you with the known distance to the object you've observed.
 Compute the percentage error for your results.
 Remember that %-error is given by:

-$$\% Error = \frac{measured \ value - true \ value}{true \ value} \times 100\%$$ (6)
+$$\% Error = \frac{measured \ value - true \ value}{true \ value} \times 100\% \tag{6}$$

 Comment on your results.
-Were they closes to the true value?
+What distant object did you observe?
+Were your distances close to the true value?
 What were the main sources of possible uncertainty in your measurements?